aarddict/tools/doc/aardformat.rst

 ===============
 From container format perspective article is just a string that is stored either as is or compressed with gzip or bz2 whichever takes less space.
-Thus articles in aard files may be in any format that is can be represented as string, for example plain text or HTML.
+Thus articles in Aard files may be in any format that is can be represented as string, for example plain text or HTML.
 Article format name is specified by metadata key ``article_format``.